MaxwellErnst/esphome-uh50reader/README.md

 ESPHome custom component for communicating with Landis+Gyr T550 (UH50) heat/cold meters and reading usage data.
 The UH50 meter communicates over an optical interface using the standardized IEC 62056-21 protocol.
 If the meter is battery powered, each request for data will drain the battery life.

 ## ESPHome version
-The current version in main is tested with ESPHome version `2022.12.6`.
+The current version in main is tested with ESPHome version `2025.2.2`.
 Make sure your ESPHome version is up to date if you experience compile problems.

 ## Hardware
+The optical eye hardware I'm using was ordered from here https://www.aliexpress.com/item/1005005206147556.html?spm=a2g0o.productlist.main.19.518a609aIFHYW8&algo_pvid=0e6afd1c-6482-4cc7-91d2-8b25f4c646bd&algo_exp_id=0e6afd1c-6482-4cc7-91d2-8b25f4c646bd-9&pdp_ext_f=%7B%22order%22%3A%226%22%2C%22eval%22%3A%221%22%7D&pdp_npi=4%40dis%21SEK%21274.82%21274.82%21%21%21192.36%21192.36%21%40211b80d117419017804413989e593e%2112000032158161996%21sea%21SE%210%21ABX&curPageLogUid=69DZwhRRr4yO&utparam-url=scene%3Asearch%7Cquery_from%3A
+TTL IR infra-red light IEC1107 DLMS bi-directional communication kWh meter electricity and gas tariff meters TTL Optical Probe

-The optical eye hardware I'm using was ordered as a kit from here: https://wiki.hal9k.dk/projects/kamstrup, they no longer sell kits but provide all the necessary information for printing the enclosure as well as PCB schematics and component list.
-This optical eye is then connected to a NodeMCU ESP-controller with the RX pin connected to the RX pin (GPIO3) on the NodeMCU and the TX pin connected to the D4 pin (GPIO2) on the NodeMCU.
+This optical eye is then connected to a NodeMCU ESP-controller with the RX pin connected to the RX pin (GPIO3) on the NodeMCU and the TX pin connected to the D4 pin (GPI17) on the ESP32.

 ### UART
-Since the protocol requires outgoing communication (TX) using 300 baud and the incoming communication (RX) using 2400 baud, both hardware UARTs on the NodeMCU are used.
-Other ESP8266 based controllers will work as well, but make sure that the controller support two hardware UARTs and check which pins they are located at.
+Since the protocol requires outgoing communication (TX) using 300 baud and the incoming communication (RX) using 2400 baud, both hardware UARTs on the ESP32 are used.
+ESP8266 based controllers wont work with this buffersize.

 ### Parts
 - 1 Optical eye, see recommendation above
-- 1 ESP12 NodeMCU
+- 1 ESP32
 - 1 Wires
 - Wall plug and USB cable to power the NodeMCU